James Toney: Super middleweight

 On February 13, 1993, Toney challenged Iran Barkley for the IBF super middleweight title.
 After a dominating performance by Toney, the bout was stopped after 9 rounds by Barkley's trainer, Eddie Mustafa Muhammad, due to Barkley suffering severe swelling around both eyes.

 Toney won five fights throughout 1993, then defeated Tony "The Punching Postman" Thornton in his 1st title defense in October, via a landslide points victory.
 In his second defense, Toney beat the 24–0 Tim Littles by a 4th-round KO.
 During this bout, Toney suffered a bad cut which caused the referee and ringside doctor to intervene before round 4, allowing him one more round to try to end the fight.
 His next defense was against former IBF Light Heavyweight champion Prince Charles Williams.
 Despite having a point deducted for hitting Williams after the bell in one round and having his left eye completely swollen shut, Toney knocked Williams out in the 12th and final round.
 This win paved the way for his fight with undefeated 1988 Olympic silver medalist Roy Jones Jr.

+Toney vs. Jones Jr.

 Jones won a landslide decision over Toney, an upset at the time, briefly flooring Toney for the first time with a flash knockdown in the 3rd round.
 Jones used one of his "cockfighting" feints to lure Toney in, and as Toney mocked Jones, Toney got caught with a leaping left hook.
 After the fight Toney blamed making the weight for his flat performance and the loss of his cherished unbeaten record.
 It was his last fight at the weight.

+Light heavyweight

 His next fight saw him lose to Montell Griffin at light heavyweight in February 1995.
 After then winning a series of fights at light heavyweight, cruiserweight, and even heavyweight, he again faced Montell Griffin in December 1996 and once again lost a close decision.
 He beat old foe Mike McCallum in February 1997, but then lost to journeyman Drake Thadzi in his next fight.